Publications

 Erratum: In the oral presentation video, when I say “without learning the inference structure of the perceptron”, I mean “without altering the inference structure learned by the perceptron”.

-Oral presentation Slides Paper
+Paper Oral presentation Q&A Slides LXAI Proceedings

 Auto-Rotating Perceptrons